XinleiSherry/JobApplicationTracker2.0/README.md

 ## Features
 1. Users:
 a. users can create their own profiles, including username, contact information, and password.
 b. users can view and edit their profiles.
 c. users can log out.
 d.
 Users can delete their accounts if not needed.

 2. Application Record View:
 a. application cards created will be colored by status.
 b. users can search a specific application record by entering the company name in the search bar at the top of the page.
 c. users can jump to the previous page/next page/a specific page by using page navigation at the bottom of the page.

 3. Applications:
-a. users can create a new application record with information including company name, position, status, and date.
+a. users can create a new application record with information including company name, position, status and date.
 b. there are “edit” button to revise all the above information, and "delete" button to remove a specific record.
 c. users have four options to assign status, which are “Applied”, “OA”, “VO”, and “Results”.

 ## Tech Requirements
 1. HTML5